bashonly/yt-dlp-TTUser/README.md

  * Pass `--extractor-args "tiktok:sec_uid=ID"` to specify a secondary user id with the value of `ID`

- * Pass `--extractor-args "tiktok:web_fallback"` to extract videos from web API when unavailable from mobile feed (user extraction will take longer)

 ## Installation

 Requires yt-dlp `2023.09.24` or above.